 How We Are Doing Random Acts of Kindness In Our Homeschool (and You Can, Too!)

 During our homeschool morning gathering time, the boys and I each select one RAK card.
-I help the younger boys read their cards and determine how they can possibly perform that Random Act of Kindness that day.
-The older boys take time to think about what they will do.
+I help the younger boys read their cards and figure out how they can possibly perform that Random Act of Kindness that day.
+The older boys also take time to think about what they will do.

 The beauty of these Random Acts of Kindness For Your Homeschool is that they cost nothing.
-These RAKs are positive acts and habits that your kids will carry with them as they grow older.
+And these RAKs are positive acts and habits that your kids will carry with them as they grow older.

 How will you use these Random Acts of Kindness cards in your homeschool?